openHPI/xikolo-ios/README.md

 #### Today

-The `Today` target provides the today app extension (widget in the today view).
+The `Today` target provides the today app extension (widget in the today view, considered legacy in iOS 14 and later).

 ## Code of Conduct